 Thankfully, a lot of the issues with stock have now been addressed thanks to reprints, meaning Shining Fates and Champion’s Path, which were initially two of the hardest sets to get hold of, are now in stock at most retailers.

 The official statement has also been recently updated, with The Pokémon Company saying “For new Pokémon TCG expansions launching in the future, we are maximizing production to increase product availability upon release, and we will continue to reprint the products to replenish stock at retailers as soon as possible.”

-Hopefully, that should mean the Pokémon TCG Celebrations products are a little easier to get hold of at launch, but there’s still going to be a large number of scalpers aiming to get the products on day one to sell them at an inflated price – especially with the Base Set Charizard showing its face again.
+Hopefully, that should mean the Pokémon TCG Celebrations products are a little easier to get hold of at launch, but there were still a large number of scalpers scooping up the products on day one to sell them at an inflated price – especially with the Base Set Charizard showing its face again.

-All of the stock available from independent retailers for pre-order has now been allocated, but as there are still three months left until the set officially launches, we’re expecting new stock to appear online after launch.
+All of the stock available from independent retailers for pre-order has now been allocated but we’re expecting new stock to appear online after launch.
 We’ll update the list when new stock goes live.

 For now, here’s a list of the places where we’re expecting stock to hit in the US and the UK.

 If you can’t wait to get your hands on any of the products from the Pokémon Celebrations set, make sure you bookmark this page as we’ll be adding stock updates below as soon as they get announced.

 That said, some retailers such as GameStop have Pokémon 25th anniversary TCG merchandise such as card folders still in stock, as well as various other sets.
 You can check what’s currently available using the links above.

 Also, a word of advice: make sure you check the name of the seller if you’re buying from Amazon.
 Fake Pokemon cards still exist, and there are plenty of third-party sellers trying to capitalise on the demand for Pokémon Cards by selling cheaply produced, fake sets.
 If something sounds too good to be true, it usually is.